Back to Developer Home

 <!-- Storepoint Widget Embed End -->

 Replace YOUR_WIDGET_ID with your public widget ID, or use the embed code directly from your dashboard embed page.
+To try the widget without an account, use 'local' as the widget ID.
+See Local Testing Mode.

 Timing-Safe: The first line creates a global Storepoint object.
 You can call Storepoint.on() anywhere on your page - before or after the widget loads - and it will work correctly.